Carbon Steel Deburring: Is Aluminum Oxide or Zirconia Alumina More Cost-Effective?

 2. Can I use AO for heavy slag removal?

 You can, but it is not cost-effective.
-AO will heat up and “glaze” almost instantly under high heat, forcing you to replace the belt far more frequently than a ZA belt.
+AO will heat up and “glaze” almost instantly under high heat, forcing you to replace the belt far more frequently than a ZA belt for carbon steel deburring work.

 3. Does the [SFPM] speed differ between AO and ZA?